MrAnkitk/MrAnkitk/README.md

    Developed a project using **K-Means Clustering** to segment customers based on their purchasing behavior.
 This analysis helps in targeted marketing and improves customer retention strategies.
    **[View Repository](#)**

-3. **COVID-19 Data Analysis**
+3. **Car Sales Analysis**
-   Conducted exploratory data analysis and visualization of global COVID-19 trends using **Python and Tableau**.
-This project aimed to provide a comprehensive view of the pandemic's impact worldwide.
+   Conducted SQL-based analysis on car sales data to uncover trends in pricing, fuel type, and ownership.
+Evaluated performance metrics like mileage and engine capacity.
+Delivered insights to optimize inventory, pricing strategies, and support data-driven decision-making.
    **[View Project](https://github.com/MrAnkitk/Car-Sales-Analysis)**

 4. **Financial Data Time Series Forecasting**